sourcegraph/learn/posts/how-to-troubleshoot-php-syntax-error-unexpected-end-of-file.md

 unexpected end of file, expecting ';' or ','
 ```

 This means that you haven't finished your command or haven't written it completely.
-Programming languages ​​like PHP use a specific character to define the end of a command (";"), so they can understand what to run at what time.
-When you don't enter these character, the PHP interpreter thinks it's an unfinished command and throws an error.
+Programming languages ​​like PHP use a specific character to define the end of a command (`;`), so they can understand what to run at what time.
+When you don't enter this character, the PHP interpreter thinks it's an unfinished command and throws an error.

 ## Reproducing the error

-Let's see this in practice.
+Let's consider this in practice.
 Assuming that you have PHP installed on your machine, write this little piece of code in a `hello.php` file:

 ```php
 <?php